A Test on English Proverbs

 24

-7. People in general think that nothing can be accomplished
+7. People in general think that nothing can be accomplished without

 Effort.